 The cookies are still quite soft and not quite solid when then come out of the oven, they may even look like they are undercooked but don’t worry!
 They will firm up once cooled down to room temperature and will be the best chewy and soft texture.

 Can I make them gluten-free?

 Yes you can!
 If you want to make these vegan cinnamon raisin cookies gluten-free, simply replace the flour with gluten-free flour.
-I usually go for rice flour when I make gluten-free cookies.
+I usually go for 1:1 gluten-free flour when I make gluten-free cookies.
 I haven’t tried any other gluten-free flours for this recipe so if you try let me know how it went!

 How to store them

 You can store them in an airtight container or a tightly sealed cookie jar for up to 4-5 days at room temperature.
 You can enjoy as it is or warms up slightly in a microwave for 10 seconds and enjoy softer and gooeier cookie too.